mig564/DocScan/README.md

 - AES-256-GCM encrypted archive, organised into folders.
 - Full-text search across scans.
 - PDF export and sharing.
+- Interface in Italian or English, or following the phone's language.
-- Light, dark or system theme.
+- Light, dark or system theme, with four accent colours: rust, blue, plum, green.
+- Two card styles: rounded cards on a filled background, or underlined rows with no container.

 ## Requirements

 - Android 7.0 (API 24) or later.
 - Google Play Services: the capture module comes from there.
-- A physical device.
-The scanner does not work on emulators without Play Store.

 ## Layout

 ```
 DocScan/
 ├── README.md
-├── docs/                               screenshots used above
+├── docs/                               screenshots and icon drafts
 ├── build.gradle.kts                    plugin versions
 ├── settings.gradle.kts
 ├── gradle.properties